core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Finding a Resource Directory {#finding_an_rd}

 A (re-)starting device may want to find one or more resource directories for discovery purposes.
 Dependent on the operational conditions, one or more of the techniques below apply.
-The use of DNS-SD {{RFC6763}} is described in {{I-D.ietf-core-rd-dns-sd}}.

 The device may be pre-configured to exercise specific mechanisms for finding the resource directory: